Showing continued use of your mark (Section 8)

 If you miss the traditional deadline, don't worry.
 You may still renew within the 6-month grace period with the payment of an additional fee.
 But if you miss the grace period deadline, your mark will be canceled.

-Trademarkia makes it easy to remember the filing dates, so inquire about our Renewal Package today!
+Trademarkia makes it easy to remember the filing dates, so start it today!